 Freshmen: Students applying to the program after High School must have a minimum High School GPA of 86.

 Transfer Students: Student applying to the program after completion of credits at another undergraduate institution must have a minimum GPA of 3.2 and must be transferring 12-75 credits towards their Mercy College degree completion.
 Students transferring more than 75 credits towards their Mercy College degree are not eligible for application.
 Students transferring fewer than 12 credits will be evaluated on their High School GPA.

 Continuing Students: Continuing students at Mercy College may apply for admission to the Program after a minimum of 12 credits and up to a maximum of 75 credits, have been completed at Mercy College.
 Students must have a minimum GPA of 3.2.
-Students must submit two letters of recommendation from Mercy College faculty.
+Students must submit two letters of recommendation, at least one of which is from Mercy College faculty.

 Maintaining Satisfactory Progress

-Honors Program students must make adequate progress in achieving program expectations to remain in the Mercy College Honors Program.
+Global Honors Program students must make adequate progress in achieving program expectations to remain in the Mercy College Global Honors Program.
 Satisfactory progress is defined as: